 This opulent hotel is free to enter if you just want to look around.
 Better still, settle down for a coffee or indulge in a delicious breakfast before you start your Québec City adventure.
 Alternatively, not far off, Rue Saint-Jean is one of the best streets to find a good restaurant for breakfast.
 There are plenty of things to see & do in Quebec City.
 You’ll want to start your day in this beautiful city well fed.

 The entrance of the Fairmont le Château Frontenac leads onto a pretty river promenade, Terrasse Dufferin.
 The boardwalk offers picturesque views of the St Lawrence River and the old town below.
 Make sure to look out for the many performers who make an appearance at Dufferin Terrace.

-When you’re done with a stroll along the river, take the funicular down from Upper Old Town to Lower Town.
+When you’re done strolling along the river, take the funicular down from Upper Old Town to Lower Town.
 The funicular was built in 1879 to connect Upper Town to the lower level.
 Also, look out for the statue of the French explorer Samuel de Champlain standing above the funicular.
-He stood among the first European who settled the area in 1608.
+He stood among the first Europeans who settled the area in 1608.

 If you’d prefer to sweat out your petit dejeuner, you can also take the stairs that run alongside it.
 Either way, your reward will be stunning views of the Old Town below.

 There’s also a toboggan slide on the way down.
 During the winter months, it’s a source of great fun and games.
 You can even reach exhilarating speeds of up to 70 kilometres per hour.
 The slide is open from the middle of December to the middle of March.
 If your day in Quebec City happens to fall at any other time of the year, you may want to schedule a return visit to try it out.

 Shop & eat around Place-Royale and Quartier Petit Champlain